metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_auth_v1beta1_manifest.md

 - `key_name` (String) KeyName to use for encrypt/decrypt operations via Vault Transit.
 - `mount` (String) Mount path of the Transit engine in Vault.

+<a id="nestedatt--spec--vault_auth_global_ref"></a>
+### Nested Schema for `spec.vault_auth_global_ref`

+Required:

+- `name` (String) Name of the VaultAuthGlobal resource.

+Optional:

+- `merge_strategy` (Attributes) MergeStrategy configures the merge strategy for HTTP headers and parametersthat are included in all Vault authentication requests. (see [below for nested schema](#nestedatt--spec--vault_auth_global_ref--merge_strategy))
+- `namespace` (String) Namespace of the VaultAuthGlobal resource.
+If not provided, the namespace ofthe referring VaultAuth resource is used.

+<a id="nestedatt--spec--vault_auth_global_ref--merge_strategy"></a>
+### Nested Schema for `spec.vault_auth_global_ref.merge_strategy`

+Optional:

+- `headers` (String) Headers configures the merge strategy for HTTP headers that are included inall Vault requests.
+Choices are 'union', 'replace', or 'none'.If 'union' is set, the headers from the VaultAuthGlobal and VaultAuthresources are merged.
+The headers from the VaultAuth always take precedence.If 'replace' is set, the first set of non-empty headers taken in order from:VaultAuth, VaultAuthGlobal auth method, VaultGlobal default headers.If 'none' is set, the headers from theVaultAuthGlobal resource are ignored and only the headers from the VaultAuthresource are used.
+The default is 'none'.
+- `params` (String) Params configures the merge strategy for HTTP parameters that are included inall Vault requests.
+Choices are 'union', 'replace', or 'none'.If 'union' is set, the parameters from the VaultAuthGlobal and VaultAuthresources are merged.
+The parameters from the VaultAuth always takeprecedence.If 'replace' is set, the first set of non-empty parameters taken in order from:VaultAuth, VaultAuthGlobal auth method, VaultGlobal default parameters.If 'none' is set, the parameters from the VaultAuthGlobal resource are ignoredand only the parameters from the VaultAuth resource are used.
+The default is'none'.